-Feel free to drop a line on the mailing list or join us on IRC.
+Feel free to drop a line on our chat system.

 Bug Triaging

 Bug Triaging is the process of checking bug reports to see if they are still valid (the problem might be solved since the bug was reported), reproducing them when possible (to make sure it really is an ownCloud issue and not a configuration problem) and in general making sure the bug is useful for a developer who wants to fix it.
 If the bug is not useful and can't be augmented by the original reporter or the triaging contributor, it has to be closed.